Warwick Prize for Women in Translation

-The Warwick Prize for Women in Translation, established in 2017, is an annual prize honoring a translated work by a female author published in English by a UK-based or Irish publisher during the previous calendar year.
-The stated aim of the prize is "to address the gender imbalance in translated literature and to increase the number of international women’s voices accessible by a British and Irish readership."
-The prize is open to works of fiction, poetry, or literary non-fiction, or works of fiction for children or young adults.
+The Warwick Prize for Women in Translation is an annual award for work by a female author translated into English and published by a UK-based or Irish publisher during the previous calendar year.
+The prize was established in 2017 "to address the gender imbalance in translated literature and to increase the number of international women’s voices accessible by a British and Irish readership."
+The prize is open to works of fiction, poetry, literary non-fiction, and fiction for children or young adults.
 Only works written by a woman are eligible; the gender of the translator is immaterial.
 The £1,000 prize is divided evenly between the author and her translator(s), or goes entirely to the translator(s) in cases where the writer is no longer living.
 The prize is funded and administered by the University of Warwick.

-Awards
+The prize was established following research conducted by the University of Warwick which revealed a significant gender imbalance in translated literature published in the UK, where only about a third of translated works were written by women.
+The award was founded to specifically address and improve these statistics.